jmmgr/jmmgr.github.io/cryptography/index.md

 High-level explanation of the Algorithm:
 1. KeyExpansion, The key schedule is the process which AES uses to derive 128-bit keys for each round from one master key.
 2. Initial round key addition:

 		- AddRoundKey—each byte of the state is combined with a block of the round key using bitwise xor.
 3. 9, 11 or 13 rounds:

- 		- SubBytes—a non-linear substitution step where each byte is replaced with another according to a lookup table.
+ 		- SubBytes -> a non-linear substitution step where each byte is replaced with another according to a lookup table.
-		- ShiftRows—a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.
+		- ShiftRows —> a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.
-		- MixColumns—a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
+		- MixColumns —> a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
 		- AddRoundKey
 4. Final round (making 10, 12 or 14 rounds in total):

 		- SubBytes
 		- ShiftRows
 		- AddRoundKey